ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 - What are the specific firewall rules?
 - What specific libraries to use for string manipulation?
 - Which individual UI components to use?
-- Code style and formatting rules.
-- Choice of specific IDEs or development tools.
 - Setting up environment variables for local development.
-- File or folder naming conventions.
+- Pagination limits for lists and tables.
+- Algorithm to use for a single, specific task

 ### Format